What Allegiant Owes You If They Damage Your Bag

 The Allegiant website doesn’t walk you through the exact steps to take if your bag is returned to you with damage.
 However, they do refer to a damaged bag claim that you have to sign and submit to an Allegiant representative.

-The airline also says your claim should ideally be completed before you leave the airport, or within 12 hours of receiving the bags for domestic flights and within 7 days for international flights.
+The airline also says your claim should ideally be completed before you leave the airport, or within 12 hours of receiving the bags for domestic flights and within 24 hours for missing contents.

 Because the process is unclear, I recommend you head straight to Allegiant’s Baggage Service Office (near baggage claim).
 There, you can talk with an Allegiant rep about the steps to get compensated.